randombk/chatterbox-vllm/README.md

 * ✅ Exaggeration control is implemented.
 * ✅ vLLM batching is implemented and produces a significant speedup.
 * ℹ️ Project uses vLLM internal APIs and extremely hacky workarounds to get things done.
-  * Refactoring to the idomatic vLLM way of doing things is WIP, but will require some changes to vLLM.
+  * Refactoring to the idiomatic vLLM way of doing things is WIP, but will require some changes to vLLM.
   * Until then, this is a Rube Goldberg machine that will likely only work with vLLM 0.9.2.
   * Follow https://github.com/vllm-project/vllm/issues/21989 for updates.
 * ℹ️ Substantial refactoring is needed to further clean up unnecessary workarounds and code paths.